lordnic99/wireguard_installer_win/README.md

-Python script for automation Wireguard setup on Windows Current wireguard version is 0.5.3, you can set to the latest version by change the url in run.py
+Python script for automation Wireguard setup on Windows , current wireguard version is 0.5.3, you can set to the latest version by change the url in run.py